General Questions

 What is a typical day like?

 Every day is different.
 When you arrive, we will provide you with a Program Book containing daily schedules, participant bios, play descriptions, workshop information and much more.
-The daily schedule will also be posted to our website and updated as the Conference approaches.
-Readings/workshops typically begin at 10am each day and will end around 5pm.
-Select evenings will feature GPTC’s PlayFest, or other special GPTC events.
+The daily schedule will also be posted to our website and updated as the Festival approaches.
+We typically begin at 10am each day with PlayLabs and workshops and end around 5pm.
+Select evenings will feature GPTC’s Commons Season performances or other special GPTC events.

 How do I sign up for a WorkShop?